Modern Slavery and Human Trafficking Policy

 -

-Our supply chains primarily include:
+Our supply chains primarily involve:

 -